The-Alphabet-Cartel/ash-nlp/docs/tech/managers/unified_config.md

 - **Minimal nesting**: Keep JSON structure shallow for easier environment variable mapping
 - **Clear naming**: Use descriptive names for all configuration keys
 - **Documentation**: Document all configuration options and their effects

+---

+*Unified Configuration Manager Guide for Ash-NLP v5.0*

+**Built with care for chosen family** 🏳️‍🌈